 IQ Puzzler

-Such a great travel puzzle set, and this spans a large age group.
+A legend!
+We love this travel puzzle set because it spans a large age group.
 From my youngest (who was a kindergartener when we got this) to my oldest (age 40-something aka my husband), this is a perfect travel toy for kids (and adults) who like logic puzzles.

 Spot It!